Dental Assisting - Certificate

 2. High school transcript – Send an official copy of a transcript from an accredited high school or GED® certification, including date of graduation, or if the applicant holds a baccalaureate degree from an accredited college/university, the high school transcript may be waived; college transcript must indicate completion and degree awarded.

 3. CCRI uses a multiple measures approach to determine admission into Health Science programs (For example: High School and GED® transcripts, SAT, ACT, HESI A2 or ACCUPLACER scores).
 Placement can also be determined by taking college level English and Math courses.
-Anyone with a degree from a regionally accredited higher education institution may have this requirement waived following submission of the official college transcript.
+Anyone with a degree from an institutionally accredited higher education institution may have this requirement waived following submission of the official college transcript.
 If using ACCUPLACER, the following guidelines are used:

 • Placement testing – Complete a standardized test (ACCUPLACER) issued by CCRI's Advising Center.
 Students may retake the ACCUPLACER test once before completing any remedial course(s).